PavlosIsaris/paulisaris-blog-hugo/content/post/getting-started-with-angular-material-creating-a-custom-dialog-component.md

 Angular Material is a collection of beautifully designed and clean components that you can easily integrate into your app and can save you countless hours of templating and theming.

-When using an Angular Material component, think about how you can abstract it and isolate it even more by using a service, so that you can easily re-use it thoughout your app!
+When using an Angular Material component, think about how you can abstract it and isolate it even more by using a service, so that you can easily re-use it throughout your app!